 - Meetings with potential customers could be put on hold due to latency, straining relationships.

-- While the call might still go ahead with latency, the brand reputation could easily be affected by a dissatisfied customer..
+- Although the call might still go forward with latency, brand reputation could be negatively affected by a dissatisfied customer.
 You’ve left a bad experience in their mind, spreading from word-of-mouth to other potential customers, creating churn.

 You never want your customers to experience any of this, so where do you go from here?